 An internship in a public or nonprofit organization provides the student with an opportunity to apply knowledge and skills from their courses to a work setting.
 It is also a way for the program to demonstrate to professional public service organizations the contributions that MPA students can make to their organizations.
 Student performance in an internship is a direct reflection on the program.
 As such, the program has a responsibility to ensure that students have demonstrated not only the acquisition of knowledge and skills, but also a level of professionalism, maturity and reliability expected of an MPA student.
 Additionally, based on a student’s selection of courses and performance within those individual courses, some types of internship placements may be more suitable than others.

-Prior to beginning the internship, students must successfully complete PAFF-510, PAFF-520, PAFF-521 (totaling at least 18 credit hours, not including PAFF-501, PAFF-502 or PAFF-503).
+Prior to beginning the internship, students must successfully complete 17 credit hours.
+PAFF-510 (4 credits), PAFF-520 (4 credits), PAFF-521 (4 credits) must be included in the 17 credit hours.
+PAFF-501, PAFF-502, PAFF-503, and/or CCPA 580/581 cannot be included in the 17 credit hours required for the MPA internship.
 Students pursuing a department specialization are generally expected to complete an internship in the appropriate sector (nonprofit or local government).

 When a student has accepted an offer for an internship, several steps must be take prior to beginning the internship experience:

 - Develop the Memorandum of Understanding (MOU) with the Site Supervisor;